JeffVandrewJr/btcqbo/README.md

 If you are familiar with RQ, you can view the RQ dashboard at https://btcpay.example.com/btcqbo/rq (replacing with your own domain).
 Access will be disabled if you're not logged into the web interface, so if you haven't previously logged in during a given session, head to https://btcpay.example.com/btcqbo/index to log in, then head to https://btcpay.example.com/btcqbo/rq.
 You must also ensure that RQ_ACCESS is set to `True` in your .env file.

-Currently, when you update your BTCPay Server instance, it will override the nginx settings and therefore you will need to redo steps 9-11 in Part 2 of the installation instructions.
-Once this plugin is Dockerized, that problem should be solved.
+Whenever you do an update on your BTCPay server installation or otherwise add or remove a Docker container to the network, you must repeat steps 7-11 in Part 2 to reconfigure nginx.
+A solution to this issue is being worked on.